ShawnEsterman/AIO-Etsy-Stats/README.md

 ## Requirements

+**Script Runner** - I'm running this in a docker container in a stack managed by Portainer, but anywhere you can continually run the script will work.

+## Optional

+If you don't want to use AIO, you can just watch the logs, but it is not as fun.

 **Adafruit IO Account** - You can use a free one if you've never used it.
 It only makes 10 feeds which is what you get with a free account.
 However, on the free account there is rate limiting so try to limit the amount of times you scrape as that function will update feeds.
 The code does not account for throttling.
 Please don't abuse this great, free service.

-**Script Runner** - I'm running this in a docker container in a stack managed by Portainer, but anywhere you can continually run the script will work.
+**Discord Webhook** - You can add a discord webhook and have it log INFO and above messages to a Discord channel for monitoring and alerting.

 ## Installation